ResentFeeds/MapDocs/docs/index.md

 ## Work with us

-We'd love to have any help you wish to give!
+Don't hesitate to ask admin members of The Gamers Network if you have any questions.

 We have several communication methods: